miriamkw/GluPredKit/README.md

 ## Contributing with code

+Thank you for your interest in contributing to `GluPredKit`!
+Whether you're fixing bugs, adding new features, or improving documentation, your contributions are greatly appreciated.
+This section explains how to contribute to various components within the project.

+Before contributing, make sure to perform the following steps:
+1. **Fork and Clone**: Begin by forking the repo and cloning your fork to your local machine.
+This setup allows you to work freely without affecting the main project.
+2. **Set Up Your Environment**: Ensure you have the necessary development environment and dependencies installed, as described in chapter 1.

+### Making Contributions

 In this section we will explain how you can contribute with new components in the modules:
-- parsers
+- Parsers
-- preprocessors
+- Preprocessors
-- models
+- Models
-- evaluation metrics
+- Evaluation metrics
-- plots
+- Plots

-### Contributing With New Components

 Regardless of the component type you're contributing, follow these general steps: